200+ Travel Agent Rates, 2023 [+PDF Download]

 IHG offers a baseline discount of 35% off their Best Flex Rate.

 If you're a travel agent, accessing IHG's travel agent rates is easy.
-Here's how you can do it in three steps:
+Here's how:

 1. You need an ARC, IATA, TIDs, or TRUE number to set up an account with IHG.
 If you're a travel agent employee and you don't have a travel ID card, you can provide a letter on agency letterhead from agency management verifying your agency employment.

-2. To book IHG's rates, you need to be logged into your IHG travel agent.
+2. To book IHG's travel agent rates, you need to login to your IHG travel agent account.
 If you don't have one, you can register here.

 IHG is the parent company for whole lotta hotel brands.
-Their travel agent rates extend to:
+Their IHG travel agent rates extend to:

 1. Crowne Plaza